Friday, April 26, 2013

 Tip 4: Work With a Friend

 Small office projects like building out a few computer chairs can easily be handled by a single person.
+A typical computer chair should only take you around 30 minutes to assemble.
 Larger jobs like the installation of office cubicles often takes a team of professionals.
 This tip refers to those medium sized projects that involve some heavy lifting!
 On average, executive desks weigh over 100 lbs when built out.
 The individual components can often be tricky to work with individually.
 For this reason, requesting the help of a trusted friend will be a huge help.
 Adding a coworker to the makeover project will also help you improve the overall safety of the installation.
 Holding pieces in place to be connected is a benefit that should not be overlooked.
 While most installations will only take an hour or two, adding a trusted helper will cut down your overall work time by helping to share the work load.

 Tip 5: Odds & Ends